Desolation Sound Cruising Notes

 Waddington Channel: If you would like to venture a little further, there is a great little anchorage at the top of Waddington Channel called Walsh Cove (#8).
 There are ancient pictographs (rock paintings) on the cliffs at the northern part of the anchorage just inside the bight of the cove.
 From the water they are partly hidden by trees, but once ashore they are easily viewed.
 Please be respectful when visiting this sacred site.
 Note: There is no anchorage available in Waddington Channel because of oyster leases and fish farms.
 Just South of Walsh Cove, is Doctor Bay.
 This bay is home to a fish farm, therefore no anchorage is available.

-- A deep fjord, Toba Inlet is home to Toba Wildernest Resort offering excellent overnight or longer moorage located at the north shore of the mouth of the inlet (just NW of Double Island.
+- A deep fjord, Toba Inlet is home to Toba Wilderness Resortoffering excellent overnight or longer moorage located at the north shore of the mouth of the inlet (just NW of Double Island.
 Electricity, water and showers are included in your moorage.
-Toba inlet a very scenic 25 miles voyage but it offers no anchorages.
+Toba inlet a very scenic 45km voyage but it offers no anchorages.

-- Anchorage can be found in Brem Bay only when the weather and conditions are favorable (NOTE as of August 2019, Brem Bay is closed to recreational anchoring as this is a very active logging base.
-Please check with Toba Wildernest Resort for updates)
+- Anchorage can be found in Brem Bay only when the weather and conditions are favorable (NOTE Brem Bay is an active logging area occasionally the bay is closed to recreational anchoring.
+Please check with Toba Wilderness Resort for updates)

 Homfray Channel: Coming back south via Homfray Channel makes for a nice circuit.
-Homfray Channel is the second deepest sounding in North America reaching depths of 2400 feet with peaks rising 5000′ to 8000′ around you.
+Homfray Channel is the second deepest sounding in North America reaching depths of 750 metres with peaks rising 1500 to 2500 metres around you.

 - Attwood Baythere are no anchorages.